bucklebunnie333/OpenEyes-Install-Scripts/README.md

 	Apply the above migrations? [yes|no]

-Answer yes then hit `<ENTER>`
+Answer yes then press `<ENTER>` If the migration is unsuccessful an error will be reported.

 Testing the Installation
 ========================

 Browse to `http://localhost` (or wherever the installation host is located) in order to test the installation.
+A page with log on and password fields should be displayed with appropriate Moorfields skinning.